Tzatziki Sauce

-This should come as no surprise by now, but I didn’t get into yogurt — or really like any kind other than the heebie-jeebies inducing Gogurt (with SPRINKLES!) from my childhood — until I was living on my own and responsible for eating breakfast before going into work and pretending to be a “grown up.”
-(I will contest that I sometimes still do this, as cake is a pretty awesome breakfast, in my book…)
+This should come as no surprise by now, but I didn’t get into yogurt — or really like any kind other than my beloved Gogurt from childhood — until I was living alone and responsible for eating breakfast before going into work and pretending to be a “grown up.”

 I was always looking for something that was filling and relatively healthy… and after unsuccessfully trying to become a cereal person, I tried yogurt and fell in love.